audioxide/data/data/posts/20150329-reviews-new-order-power-corruption-and-lies.md

   precisely the problem – stubborn in nature, with very little desire to change, they are just there.
 week: 9
+blurb: The significance of New Order is admirable, no question, but in the present day the core of their music feels regrettably lifeless.
+With this release, the catchy riffs and toe-tapping beats are there, but that's precisely the problem – stubborn in nature, with very little desire to change, they are just there.
 ---
 author: André
 review: The undeniable significance of New Order is admirable, no question, but